-Weighing 800kg each, the 33 full height double glazed units on the ground floor were outside of Schueco’s cleat capacity.
-In a first for NACWL, we overcame this by utilising load-bearing ground-based props provided by Armatherm.
-Crucially, the design of the props prevents a cold bridge from being created, in turn ensuring that the thermal properties of the panes aren’t compromised.
+Weighing 800kg each, the 33 full-height double glazed units on the ground floor were outside of Schueco’s cleat capacity.
+In a first for NACWL, we overcame this by utilising load-bearing, ground-based props provided by Armatherm.
+Crucially, the design of the props prevents a cold bridge from being created, ensuring that the thermal properties of the panes aren’t compromised.

 Weighing 1 tonne each, the 22 full-height double glazed units on floors 1-3 were the largest we’ve ever worked with and required us to adapt our systems accordingly.
 Due to the relatively lightweight construction of the building’s concrete frame and slabs, the weight of the glass created a significant risk of racking within the steel curtain wall framing.
-Following structural calculations and elemental analysis, our solution saw us install steel shelves beneath each cill transom connection to provide additional support for the glass load as well as the positioning of packers at designed locations around the glass perimeter.
-The complex lifting operations were planned and executed successfully by our in house AP and lifting teams.
+Following structural calculations and elemental analysis, our solution resulted in the installation of steel shelves beneath each cill transom connection to provide additional support for the glass load, as well as positioning packers at designated locations around the glass perimeter.
+The complex lifting operations were planned and executed successfully by our in-house AP and lifting teams.